FishlandicFishy/lexicring/archival/chongqing-interpretation.md

 * Talks about inappropriate shops, "his" refers to one of the best singers ever who is known for having a slightly awry mindset

 As lendas se dizem isso, um furry toca a guitarra (owo)
+* "The legends say this: A furry plays the guitar (owo)"
 * Refer to "Como as lendas dizem, o meu guitarrista é furry" ("As the legends say, my guitarist is a furry" from Furry Elise II
   * A person in Roblox chat once said "meu guitarrista é furry)